-Estonian minister survives confidence vote after jibe
+Move to remove Estonia minister over jab at Finnish PM fails

 However, Ratas refused to do so, offering his government’s apology to Finland Monday but announcing that his Cabinet would continue its work with no changes.

-Helme is widely known in Estonia for his political gaffes and sexist comments on women, including personal attacks on Kaljulaid, Estonia’s first female president, whom he called earlier this year “an emotionally heated woman.”
+He is widely known in Estonia for his political gaffes and sexist comments on women, including personal attacks on Kaljulaid, Estonia’s first female president, whom he called earlier this year “an emotionally heated woman.”

+Helme is the chairman and co-founder of the nationalist, anti-immigrant Estonian Conservative People’s Party, or EKRE, which emerged from a March election as Estonia’s third-largest party.

+His son Martin Helme, 43, is the party’s vice chairman and the Baltic nation’s current finance minister.
+Three EKRE ministers have resigned from the Cabinet over various scandals since the current government took office in April.